erhant/circom101/book/src/comparators/range-check.md

 }
 ```

-A range-check is a common utility, asserting that a number is in some range `[MIN, MAX]`.
-Above is one way of doing that.
+Above is one way of doing a generic range check.
 Our approach here is to check:

 - `in - MIN` is a b-bit value
 - `in + 2^b - 1 - MAX` is a b-bit value